pilars-protocols/pilars/src/index.md

 This document sets out protocols for the design and implementation of sustainable [Archival Repository] services to achieve “CAREful FAIRness”, i.e. to support the [CARE]  (@carrollCAREPrinciplesIndigenous2020a) and [FAIR] (@wilkinsonFAIRGuidingPrinciples2016) principles.

-PILARS aims to guide the design and implementation of data storage services, referred to as Archival Repositories, for a range of purposes, including core use cases of:
+The PILARS aim to guide the design and implementation of data storage services, referred to as Archival Repositories, for a range of purposes, including core use cases of:

 -  supporting research that follows the [FAIR] (@wilkinsonFAIRGuidingPrinciples2016) principles in any discipline, and

 -  archiving cultural heritage.

-These protocols are designed to work alongside the [CARE] principles (@carrollCAREPrinciplesIndigenous2020a) which operate at a governance level and the Reference Model for an Open Archival Information System (OAIS) (@OAISReferenceModel model.)
+These protocols are designed to work alongside the [CARE] principles (@carrollCAREPrinciplesIndigenous2020a), which operate at a governance level, and the Reference Model for an Open Archival Information System (OAIS) (@OAISReferenceModel model.)

-The high-level aims of these PILAR protocols are to maximise:
+The high-level aims of the PILARS are to maximize:

--  autonomy for data custodians/stewards
+-  autonomy for [Data Stewards or Custodians]

 -  return on investment in data and data infrastructure